 EL CAPITAN, SUMMER 1997.

-The dry horizontal, shit splattered platform, were Royal Robins once sat and admired the view down Yosemite valley, suddenly became the focus point of a waterfall as the thunderstorm arrived unannounced.
-We were after a two day ascent and were travelling light, but we had bivi bags and a portaledge fly sheet, which we all hustling under, warm and relatively dry.
+The dry horizontal, shit splattered platform, where Royal Robins once sat and admired the view down Yosemite valley, suddenly became the focal point of a waterfall as the thunderstorm arrived unannounced.
+We were after a two-day ascent and were travelling light, but we had bivi bags and a portaledge flysheet, which we all hustling under, warm and relatively dry.
 Two French Guides sat with bin bags on their heads, naked to the elements with no waterproofs or bivi gear.
-What they did have was a small stove and some coffee, which they held up smiling, then scampered under the amble protection of our fly, were we spent a pleasant night drinking, swapping chocolate for jelly beans and talking about nights we’d spend in the mountains less comfortable then this.
-In the morning, we packed our haul bag again, then climbed on, watching others less careful then us bailing off back to dry land and dry clothes in the valley.
+What they did have was a small stove and some coffee, which they held up smiling, then scampered under the amble protection of our fly, where we spent a pleasant night drinking, swapping chocolate for jelly beans and talking about nights we’d spend in the mountains less comfortable than this.
+In the morning, we packed our haul bag again, then climbed on, watching others less careful than us bailing off back to dry land and dry clothes in the valley.

 Some times it’s better to carry a few more batteries, a bit more abseil tat and try to avoid a horrible bivi altogether - carrying on or rapping off.
 After you’ve suffered one nasty bivi, this is probably exactly what you’ll do, because you’ll never want to repeat the experience again.